Navigating Aggression: Addressing Hitting in Children With ADHD

 Understanding the Link Between ADHD and Aggression

-Research indicates a significant correlation between ADHD and aggressive behaviour in children, necessitating further exploration of the underlying causes and potential interventions.
+Research indicates a significant correlation between ADHD and aggressive behaviour in children, necessitating further exploration of the underlying and potential interventions.

 As such, two key areas emerge: ADHD Medication Impact and Genetic Factors Influence.